 What lasting growth and success really mean in sports and business

-“I love making history,” Serena Williams told Harper’s Bazaar UK.
-Even though she lost to Angelique Kerber at Wimbledon 2018, her tennis ranking has soared back to 26th in the world, up from 15th the previous season.
+“I love making history,” Serena Williams, tennis player extraordinaire, told Harper’s Bazaar UK.
+Even though she lost to Angelique Kerber at Wimbledon 2018, her tennis ranking quickly soared back to 11th in the world, up from 15th the previous season.
 While she has lately been plagued by injury and has withdrawn from several major tournaments, you’d be hard-pressed to find anyone disagreeing that she’s one of tennis’s greatest of all time.